A community of scholars who learn from one another

 UChicago faculty and facilitators applied their knowledge of University culture to develop original curricula for the Faculty Development Program.

 Faculty requested additional expertise, coaching, and guidance across a number of topics.
-These topics form the backbone of UChicago’s Faculty Development Program curriculum and fall into seven programming areas:
+These topics form the backbone of UChicago’s Faculty Development Program curriculum and fall into six core programming areas:

 - Scholarship, Promotion, and Tenure

 - Academic Communicators Network

 Currently, four Academic Networks introduce faculty to campus resources through quarterly social events and maintain communication through an opt-in listserv.

 To enable all UChicago scholars to engage with the Faculty Development Program, a variety of program formats are available, including workshops, online resources, and opportunities for extended engagement (long-term peer accountability forums).